-The first four archetypes that we’ll take a look at are white and support the go wide strategy.
-The following plan is basically mono white, so you can do it in any of the combinations.
+The first four archetypes that we’ll examine are White and support the go-wide strategy.
+The following plan is basically mono White, that’s why you can do it in any of the combinations.
 We’ll talk about it only here, but you can deploy it in any of the following three archetypes as well.

 First you use cards that make multiple bodies like:

 Then you pump your team with Dawnfeather Eagle or Inspired Charge.
-If you didn’t manage to win this turn, repeat once more for the win.
+If you didn’t manage to win on the “pump-turn”, repeat once more for the win.
 If you’re relying on artifact tokens, you can also use Chief of the Foundry to buff your army.